Stock Condition Surveys

 The survey will tell us if your home meets all the standards it needs to, and check whether anything in your home needs updating or replacing.
 It also helps us to keep accurate records of your home, which will make it easier to fix any issues you have in the future.

-As well as looking at the condition of your home and reporting their recommendations back to us, they will also raise any hazards they find straight to us for follow on action.
+As well as looking at the condition of your home and reporting their recommendations back to us, our surveyors will also raise any hazards they find straight to us for follow on action.

 How long will the survey take?